BrandwatchLtd/technical-test-qa/README.md

-# Techincal Test
+# Technical Test
-The purpose of this test is 2 fold:
+The purpose of this test is 3 fold:
 * To see what test scenarios you come up with
 * How well you understand technical documentations
 * How comfortable are you with writing automation tests and what's your approach towards it.